H4ppy-04/H4ppy-04/src/routes/(blog-article)/icloud-photos-integration/+page.md

 ### Syncing remote data

 After a configuration file has been defined, we can actually start the synchronization process.
-It's a matter of just discovering the remote calendar identifier(s) and then following up by syncing the remote calendar data using *vdirsyncer*.
+It's a matter of just discovering the remote calendar identifier(s) and then following up by syncing the remote calendar data using *Vdirsyncer*.

 <Callout type="warning">
   Upon synchronising, you'll get a few warnings and errors when importing events.
 This is due to the experimental nature of `ics` file serialization.
 </Callout>

 Discover and synchronize as follows.